m-spiessens/ReFlow/README.md

 	Flow::Reactor::run();
 }
 ```
-The full example can be found at [FlowBlinky](https://github.com/CynaraKrewe/FlowBlinky).
+The full example can be found in `example/EK-TM4C129EXL`.
-A more complex example with PWM, UART, USB and ADC can be found at [FlowTM4C](https://github.com/CynaraKrewe/FlowTM4C).